 Cognitive-behavioral models of depression have long held that depression is the result of an interaction between thoughts, feelings, and behavior (e.g., Beck et al., 1979; Rehm, 1977).
 Simply put, situations trigger some response of one of these elements, for example, thoughts.
 The thoughts then cause a chain reaction in which feelings are influenced, which in turn trigger behaviors, often resulting in a kind of emotional snowball with a momentum of its own.
 An example of this is someone not being invited to go out after work with the rest of one’s coworkers.
 This may trigger the thought “No one likes me.”
 As a result of this thought, sadness is elicited, causing the person to go straight home and lie in bed.
 Having only one’s negative thoughts to occupy one’s mind, this cycle becomes stronger and stronger.

-The premise of behavioral activation treatment is that once we get in a depressive cycle, we slowly withdraw from rewarding activities.
-People who are depressed often spend too much time in bed, watching TV, and avoiding pleasant activities.
+The premise of behavioral activation treatment is that once we get in a depressive cycle, we slowly withdraw from activities that are rewarding.
+People who are depressed often spend too much time in bed, watching TV, avoiding people and beneficial activities.
 Behavioral activation is about gradually re-introducing rewarding activities back into people’s routines.
-These activities can either be pleasurable, such as going for a walk, or mastery-oriented, such as painting the bedroom.
-After a period of consistently engaging in reinforcing activities, usually overall mood gradually improves, resulting in less self-defeating thoughts, and the upward cycle ensues.
+These activities can either be pleasurable, such as going for a walk or scheduling dinner with a friend, or mastery-oriented, such as painting the bedroom or volunteering at a charity.
+After a period of consistently engaging in reinforcing activities, mood gradually improves, resulting in less self-defeating thoughts, and the upward mood cycle builds momentum.

 Beck, A.T. et al. (1979).
 Cognitive Therapy of Depression.
 New York: Guilford.